microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

     vk::BufferPointer<DstType, DstAlign> only if SrcType is a type derived from DstType. vk::reinterpret_pointer_cast<T, A> allows casting for all other BufferPointer types.
 For both casts, DstAlign <= SrcAlign must be true.
-*   A buffer pointer can be constructed from a uint64_t u using the constructor syntax vk::BufferPointer<T,A>(u).
+*   A buffer pointer can be constructed from a uint64_t using the constructor syntax vk::BufferPointer<T,A>(u).
-*   A buffer pointer can be cast to a bool.
-If so, it returns FALSE if the pointer is null, TRUE otherwise.
+*   A buffer pointer can be cast to a uint64_t.
+The cast will return the 64-bit address that the pointer points to.

 Note the operations that are not allowed: